China's October data to show economy still listless

 But economists are divided over whether the measures will have much of an effect, pointing to massive inventories of unsold homes hanging over the market.

-Reflecting lackluster domestic demand, China's import growth probably eased to 5.5 percent in October from a year earlier, after an unexpectedly buoyant 7 percent expansion in September.
+Reflecting lacklustre domestic demand, China's import growth probably eased to 5.5 percent in October from a year earlier, after an unexpectedly buoyant 7 percent expansion in September.

 Export growth also likely cooled to 10.6 percent on an annual basis in October, down from 15.3 percent in September.